Sister Yvonne Gellise Fund for Permanent Supportive Housing Services

 50% increase in earned income.

-Providing supportive housing services is also cost effective, helping people with the greatest need avoid the more costly consequences.
+Providing supportive housing services is also cost effective, helping people with the greatest need avoid the more expensive consequences.
 Compared to $40 per day for supportive housing with services for a single adult in Washtenaw County, it costs:

 $94 per day per person in a Michigan prison;